Commonly Performed Clinic ENT Procedures

 What to expect – RTR is performed in the clinic under local anaesthesia.
-It takes about 10 minutes to perform and is usually completely painless/(mild discomfort in some patients).
+It takes about 10 minutes to perform and is sometimes associated with very mild discomfort.
 The youngest patients Dr Chee has performed this procedure on in clinic are three 7-year olds.
 There may be some blood-staining from the nose the first day but this settles quickly.
 As the spongy tissue is replaced by scar tissue, crusts or slough forms and can be removed a few days after the procedure is done.

 2. Coblation Assisted Uvulopalatoplasty (CAUP)

 Indication – Snoring and Mild Obstructive Sleep Apnea (OSA)